20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Ouch.
-Confidence shattered.
-Teens need encouragement to believe in themselves, quirks and all.
-Instead of doom-filled warnings, inspire them with support and constructive advice.
+Ouch!
+That shattered their confidence.
+Teens are in dire need of encouragement to help them see themselves, quirks and all.
+Instead of doom-filled warnings, fill them with hope, support, and constructive advice.

 “You’re embarrassing me.”